BEAST-Fitting/beast/docs/beast_setup.rst

 2) Execute BEAST Run using ``python run_beast.py`` with appropriate task flags

    * Default Full Stack Run: ``python run_beast.py -p -o -t -f``
+   * -p = create the physics model
+   * -o = create the observation model based on the ASTs
+   * -t = trim the physics and observation models based on the observed flux ranges
+   * -f = fit the observed data with the trimmed models

 .. _beast_setup_settings: